Stroke Prevention Guidelines

-Unfortunately we can’t do much about some types of risk.
+Unfortunately, we can’t do much about some types of risk.
 However, if you know you are at greater risk there are two things you can do i.e.

-Can a healthy diet lifestyle reduce the risk?
+Stroke prevention: can a healthy diet lifestyle reduce the risk?

 Prevention is always better than cure.
 So anything we can do to reduce the risk of a stroke is likely to be worthwhile.